bjdevil21/ws-config-tools/README.md

 These flags can be combined (i.e. -kgV, -cr, etc.), with -z and -Z combining most of the options.

-- -k Keep diff and command files for manual review in the /config/install directory of the compared project.
+- -m Keep diff and command files for manual review
 - -g Interactively verify Git branch status for each project
 - -r Re-run Drush export of active configs into $CONF_EXPORT_DIR
 - -R - Same as -r, but with an additional 'start point' config export